Mastercard/connect-android-sdk/README.md

 * Android 5.0 (Lollipop) or later & minSdkVersion 21 or later

+WARNING:Support for deepLinkUrl parameters is deprecated from Connect Android SDK version 3.0.0, going forward please use the redirectUrl parameter which supports both universal and deep links.
+For more information see [Github documentation](https://github.com/Mastercard/connect-android-sdk/blob/main/README.md)

 ## Step 1 - Add repository to your project